 The psychoeducational assessment involves a combination of interviews, standardized individual testing, and behavioural ratings and observations to identify a student’s strengths and weaknesses across many areas of functioning.
 It involves assessment of intellectual functioning, academic achievement, information processing, and various domains of emotional and behavioural functioning such as inattention, impulsivity, and anxiety.
 Other areas may be tested based on suspected deficits in a specific area, such as memory, visual perception and motor coordination.

 Actual testing requires 8-10 hours of face-to-face time, which will be spread out over several sessions to help a child to maintain consistency of attention and effort.

 How much does it cost?

-The cost of the psychoeducational assessment is $2,917.50.
+The cost of the psychoeducational assessment is $3,000.
 This cost is benchmarked to 18 hours of clinical time including the clinical interview, testing, scoring and interpretation, report writing and the feedback session.
-Dr. Kwee caps the cost of the assessment at $2,917.50 regardless of complexity.
-The cost includes a comprehensive report detailing assessment results, conclusions, and recommendations, as well as a 1-hour feedback session.
+While Dr. Kwee typically caps the cost of the assessment at $3,000, in some cases, extensive supplemental testing may raise the cost of the assessment.
+Any cost increase will always be discussed with the client beforehand.

 As an experienced clinical psychologist, I devote my work to helping people build resilience, heal the wounds of their psyche, and live meaningful lives.
 I do this through evidence-based psychotherapy integrated with an existential-spiritual approach…